iterative/dvc.org/content/docs/studio/user-guide/account-management.md

 In this section, you can,

-- Connect to the following Git providers: GitHub.com, GitLab.com, Bitbucket.org.
+- Connect to GitHub.com, GitLab.com or Bitbucket.org.

-  When you connect to a Git provider, you may be prompted to Grant access to your account to Iterative Studio.
+  When you connect to a Git provider, you may be prompted to grant access to your account to Iterative Studio.
 Please grant the required access to enable Iterative Studio to connect to your Git repositories.